-In the text below, the organizations that can contribute co-funding to a Knowledge Foundation project are referred to as business actors.
+In the text below, the organisations that can contribute co-funding to a Knowledge Foundation project are referred to as business actors.
 In general, the Knowledge Foundation accepts co-financing from business actors, regardless of their legal form, that:

-• conduct business activities in a competitive market
+- conduct business activities in a competitive market

-• have a Swedish company registration number (Organisationsnummer in Swedish)
+- have a Swedish company registration number (Organisationsnummer in Swedish)

 The Knowledge Foundation has no size restrictions on the business actors that can co-finance projects.
-However, it is important for all co-financing business actors to clearly demonstrate that the organization has the resources and assets required to meet the commitments described in the application.
+However, it is important for all co-financing business actors to clearly demonstrate that the organisation has the resources and assets required to meet the commitments described in the application.
 When a project starts, co-financing business actors must have employed staff and, have access to financial resources in the form of grants, capital, sales revenues or equivalent that exceed the value of the planned co-financing, during the project period.

 Publicly owned companies can co-finance projects provided that the goods and services produced are offered in a competitive market.